Musician, Composer, Professor at Ole Bull Academy, Professor emeritus at Norwegian Academy of Music

 Steinar is the composer of a huge number of musical pieces for his own use as performer and recording artist, and music for theater, film, TV and radio.
 In this work, he has been touching a various of different musical styles, coloured by his curiosity and knowledge to music from different times and different geographical spots.

 As a young educated music teacher, Steinar was teaching at norwegian schools and at Oslo University in the early 70’s.
-Today he is a professor at the Norwegian Academy of Music, Oslo, and at the Ole Bull Academy, Voss.
-Since 2010 he is the leader of the folk music study at Norwegian Academy of Music.
+Today he is a professor emeritus at the Norwegian Academy of Music, Oslo, and at the Ole Bull Academy, Voss.
+From 2010 to 2018 he was the leader of the folk music study at Norwegian Academy of Music.
 He took part in the work of creating the official music guidance 1997 to the schools in Norway.